JeffersonAlvarez16/codex/README.md

 The script outputs a CSV file with predicted probabilities and suggested value bets for each match.

 ## Automatic Training Example
-The script `auto_betting_tool.py` can download Premier League data automatically.
+The script `auto_betting_tool.py` downloads recent seasons from the English Premier League.
+You must use Premier League team names when running it.
 Provide only the teams and the match date:

 ```bash
 python auto_betting_tool.py "Manchester United" "Chelsea" 2021-05-01